brodsa/loopitoy/README.md

 - [#1](https://github.com/brodsa/loopitoy/issues/1): As a developer I want to plan the development of the e-shop so that I can smoothly develop the web page.
 - [#2](https://github.com/brodsa/loopitoy/issues/2): As a developer I want to document the webpage and the development so that the provided solution is transparent and everybody can follow the development.
 - [#3](https://github.com/brodsa/loopitoy/issues/3): As a developer I want to test and validate my webpage so that I can guarantee full functionality and development according to best practice.
-- [#4](https://github.com/brodsa/loopitoy/issues/4): As a developer I wan to deploy the page so that I can guarantee that the web page is accessible to everyone.
+- [#4](https://github.com/brodsa/loopitoy/issues/4): As a developer I want to deploy the page so that I can guarantee that the web page is accessible to everyone.

 </details>